 Here are some of the best hotels in this area:

-- ££££ St Martins Lane London (an affordable luxury at an amazing location, one of the top picks)
+- ££££ St Martins Lane London (an affordable luxury at an amazing location).

-- ££ The Z Trafalgar (one of the most affordable hotels in this area with tiny, but nice modern rooms)
+- ££ The Z Trafalgar (one of the most affordable hotels in this area with tiny, but modern rooms).

 If you are looking for a lower budget stay in central London (although ‘budget’ is a relative term in the city center), then take a look at the Waterloo Station area (10 minutes walk to London Eye or Westminster Bridge).
 It’s one of the few places in the center where you’ll be able to find good quality budget accommodation.
 Here are two of the best choices in this area: